sandeepyadav08/StudentLoginApp/README.md

    - Press `a` to open Android emulator
    - Press `i` to open iOS simulator
    - Scan QR code with Expo Go app on your phone

-## API Integration

-### Current Implementation

-The app currently uses dummy API calls located in `services/api.js`.
-This allows you to test the login functionality without a backend.

-### Replacing with Real API

-To integrate with your actual backend:

-1. Open `services/api.js`
-2. Update the `API_BASE_URL` constant with your API endpoint
-3. Uncomment the real API implementation
-4. Comment out the dummy implementation
-5. Modify the API calls to match your backend structure

 ## File Structure